 General comments:

-This section relates to annual submission of information for individual entities, ring-fenced funds, matching adjustment portfolios and remaining part.
+This section relates to annual submission of information for individual entities, ring-fenced funds and remaining part.

-The template SR.26.01.01 has to be filled in for each ring-fenced fund (RFF), each matching adjustment portfolio (MAP) and for the remaining part.
-However, where a RFF/MAP includes a MAP/RFF embedded, the fund should be treated as different funds.
-This template shall be reported for all sub-funds of a material RFF/MAP as identified in the second table of S.01.03.
+The template SR.26.01.01 has to be filled in for each ring-fenced fund (RFF) and for the remaining part (RP).
+However, where a RFF includes a RFF embedded, the fund should be treated as different funds.
+This template shall be reported for all sub-funds of a material RFF as identified in the second table of S.01.03.

 Amounts before and after shock shall be filled in with the amount of assets and liabilities sensitive to that shock.
 For the liabilities the assessment shall be done at the most granular level available between contract and homogeneous risk group.
 This means that if a contract/HRG is sensitive to a shock the amount of liabilities associated to that contract/HRG shall be reported as amount sensitive to that shock.